-Purpose/Rationale for lesson: To better understand and experience the music of the Hawaiian people, and that there oral tradition is to tell stories.
+Purpose/Rationale for lesson: To better understand and experience the music of the Hawaiian people, and that their oral tradition is to tell stories.

 Curriculum Framing Questions:

 Essential Question: Why Does American Multicultural Folk Music Matter?

 Unit Question: What are the different Types of folk music and how is folk music used?